-The following is a summarized version of Stewart's Archaeology: Basic Field Methods for use as a reference in my Belizean Ethnoarchaeology studies.
-For your convenience, here is the formal book citation:
+The following is a summarized version of Stewart's Archaeology: Basic Field Methods prepared for my Academic Cooperative course at Austin Community College and first field session in Belize (Summer 2011).
+For convenience, here is the book citation:

 Fieldwork is flexible.
 Without flexibility, archaeologists would be unable to address the past and its people with a variety of questions in archaeological deposits.
 It is difficult to learn when and how techniques should be used and there is no book that an archaeologist can open to address challenges; only experience combined with knowledge from books can build a framework for solving problems and making decisions.

 Chapter 1: Basic Definitions and Assumptions (pages 1-16)